waltscode/BrimLoft/README.md

 ## References

+-
+-
+-
+-

 ## Contributing

 Please read [CONTRIBUTING.md](link to CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use SemVer for versioning.

 ## Authors

 - Developed by a group of passionate developers committed to creating efficient and user-friendly software solutions.
+ Karla Wubbenhorst
-Walters John
+ John Walters
-Lee Nicholas
+ Nicholas Lee
-Morozan Stanislav
+ Stanislav Morozan
-Wubbenhorst Karla
-Singh Sanyam
+ Sanyam Singh

 ## License